dalaing/behaviors-and-events/blog/drafts/echo.md

 It is even more clear if you draw up block diagrams for the components.
 They're a bit too labour intensive to prepare for this block, but scratching out some block diagrams on pen and paper can be really handy if you get stuck.

+We're going to see some good payoffs for that kind of thinking later on in the series.

 What follows is overkill for this particular problem.
 You can always use fewer components with more going on inside each one.